 Basingstoke 1s: 3

-Epsom Men’s 1s stayed top of the Surrey / Hampshire League 1 after a 3-3 draw with second-placed Basingstoke at Old Schools Lane.
-Basingstoke started sharper and opened the scoring with a short corner dragflick, before Epsom fought their way back in with James Midmer converting a short corner rebound for 1-1 at halftime.
-Basingstoke moved 2-1 ahead early in the second-half, with a neat move finding a forward who slotted home.
-Epsom again fought back with some tight skills from Paul Atkinson enabling Will Hunt to smash home emphatically for 2-2.
-Epsom were unable to retain momentum and fell behind for a third time when an innocuous-looking through ball saw hesitation in Epsom’s defence allowing a tap-in for Basingstoke’s forward.
-Epsom showed resilience to fight back again in the closing stages.
-Jack Marfleet hit the post after more great work from Paul Atkinson, and then with three minutes to go James Hunt converted a slick corner routine for 3-3, earning a point which enabled Epsom to stay top ahead of next week’s visit to Reigate Priory, who moved into second with a 4-2 win away at Croydon.
+Epsom Men’s 1s stayed top of the Surrey / Hampshire League 1 after a tight 3-3 draw with second-placed Basingstoke at Old Schools Lane.
+Basingstoke started the tie sharper and soon opened the scoring with a short corner dragflick.
+Epsom rallied and after an even passage of play James Midmer converted a short corner rebound for 1-1 at halftime.
+Basingstoke moved 2-1 ahead early in the second-half, with a neat move finding a forward who spun sharply and slotted home.
+Epsom again fought back with Paul Atkinson showing some tight skills on the left baseline and playing in Will Hunt to smash home emphatically for 2-2.
+Epsom were pressing hard at this point but they then fell behind for a third time when an innocuous-looking through ball saw hesitation in Epsom’s defence allowing a tap-in for Basingstoke’s forward.
+Epsom fought back again and threw everything forward in the closing stages.
+Jack Marfleet hit the post after more great work from Paul Atkinson, and then with three minutes to go James Hunt converted a slick corner routine for 3-3.
+This late strike earned a point which enabled Epsom to stay top ahead of next week’s visit to Reigate Priory, who moved into second with a 4-2 win away at Croydon.
 This is always a tough encounter and Epsom will be hoping to improve.

 Woking 2s: 1